If you’re a follower of retail, you have definitely stumbled upon these terms in your news feed — DTC, D2C, DNVB.

 Andy Dunn, the co-founder of men’s clothing retailer Bonobos, coined the term “DNVB” which stands for Digitally Native Vertical Brands.
 We excuse him for the lingering love for complex abbreviations that, we assume, comes from his consulting and venture investing lives.

-This abbreviation DTC refers to brands that don’t operate on the traditional value chain model of ‘design-produce-market/distribute through channel’.
+refers to brands that don’t operate on the traditional value chain model of ‘design-produce-market/distribute through channel’.
 Instead, they tend to play end-to-end from product design, development, production, marketing, and customer experience, effectively taking middlemen like retailers and distributors out of the picture.

 Over the course of time, we’ve seen operators and pundits alike use the terms DTC and DNVB synonymously, and that got us wondering.
 Are they both really one and the same?
 Is it not time to recognize the nuances?